Medical studies

 ACM

-The Association Carabine Montpelliéraine (ACM or Corpo Médecine de Montpellier) is a non-profit, apolitical and non-denominational association governed by the French law of 1901, which aims to represent Montpellier's medical students.
-It is the only association officially representing medical students in Montpellier, from 1st year (PASS) to 6th year.
+The Association Carabine Montpelliéraine (ACM or Montpellier Medical Corps) is a non-profit, apolitical, and non-denominational association governed by the French law of 1901, which aims to represent medical students in Montpellier.
+It is the only association that officially represents medical students in Montpellier from the first year (PASS) to the sixth year of medical school.

-With close links to the PASS tutoring service and the UFR Médecine teaching staff, ACM supports students throughout their course of study, offering a range of products (books, handouts, stethoscopes and other equipment) and giving them the chance to take part in a variety of events (solidarity actions, cultural events, student parties, Gala...).
+Enjoying close ties with the PASS Tutoring Program and the teaching staff of the Faculty of Medicine, the ACM supports students throughout their studies by offering various resources (books, handouts, stethoscopes, and other equipment) and giving them the opportunity to participate in different events (charity initiatives, cultural events, student parties, galas, etc.).

-In addition, ACM is part of the local (Z'élus associatifs) and national (ANEMF - Association Nationale des Étudiants en Médecine de France) student representation network, bringing its demands to the attention of administrative and governmental bodies.
+In addition, the ACM is part of the local (Z'élus associatifs) and national (ANEMF – Association Nationale des Étudiants en Médecine de France) student representation network, which voices students' concerns to administrative and governmental bodies.

-To find out more about what we do and the services we offer, we invite you to visit our offices at the Faculté de Médecine (641 avenue du Doyen Gaston Giraud) or to contact us.
+To learn more about our activities and the services we offer, we invite you to visit us at the Faculty of Medicine (641 avenue du Doyen Gaston Giraud) or to contact us.

 CCC